 CSU's online Master of Natural Resource Stewardship was designed for professionals seeking the necessary skills and knowledge to advance in the field of natural resources.
-The program provides a broad education, with the opportunity to further specialize in one of two areas:
+The program provides a broad education, with the opportunity to further specialize in one of three areas:

 You will finish this program as a well-rounded leader, equipped with an understanding of the interconnectedness of natural resource management systems and how that lends itself to solving real-world problems from a holistic viewpoint.
 The curriculum is immediately applicable to current issues within the industry, with natural resource management courses that cover topics such as: